 DP: I got interested in drug policy when I was in university in the Netherlands, around 2013-2014.
 That was around the same year in which I became more ‘acquainted’ with cannabis.
 I was studying International Public Management at the time and was very much interested in [the politics behind] why cannabis became prohibited in the first place, and more importantly, which actors have profited and have been harmed by these dynamics.
 I quickly learned that the whole system of drug prohibition is simply another vehicle of structural oppression.

 I began looking into cannabis history and policies in Indonesia in the summer of 2015, when I started working at the Transnational Institute in Amsterdam.
 I went to my hometown Jakarta that year and met with cannabis advocacy group Lingkar Ganja Nusantara and a few other organizations working on drug policy to gather as much data as possible around cannabis history, use, and policy in the country.
 But it was in Leiden and Amsterdam where I found some of the most interesting details about cannabis history in Indonesia, then called the Dutch East Indies, of course.
-So I wrote this publication.
+So I wrote this publication [cannabis in Indonesia].

 It’s also fascinating to learn that, similarly to other parts of the world, cannabis prohibition in Indonesia has colonial roots — because it was initiated by the Dutch colonial government around the 1920s.
 Traditions involving cannabis, on the other hand, are much older than prohibition itself.